 I'm willing to bet that most of us reading this have such projects in mind.
 There's a book on your shelf that naturally falls open at a certain photograph; there's a folder of bookmarks in your web browser that lead to inspirational online images.
 "Someday," we say, "someday."
 But we never get around to it - it's too impractical, too expensive, too difficult, just too much all around.

-This year I've actually done one of these huge projects, when I recreated a vastly decorated Edwardian Worth gown (follow this link for a slideshow of museum images), and I've got so much out of it that I'm going to use this article to pull you a little bit closer to tackling your own Grail.
+This year I've actually done one of these huge projects, when I recreated a vastly decorated Edwardian Worth gown (above), and I've got so much out of it that I'm going to use this article to pull you a little bit closer to tackling your own Grail.
 I'm going to tell you why it's worth trying such intimidating projects, and then show you how to make them happen...